. . . . .

 Then I cut around the edges with scissors to trim the sheer fabric.

 Next, tie the boas to each end tip of the umbrella, using small ribbon or yarn.
 Also tie pieces of ribbon-about a yard each-to each of the tips of the umbrella.
-I wound my LED lights inside of the umbrella.

 That’s it!
 Pretty simple right?
 I really love how this turned out!